Jill Biden will lead new initiative to boost federal government research into women’s health

 The White House Initiative on Women’s Health Research will be led by first lady Jill Biden and the White House Gender Policy Council.

-President Biden said he’s long been a believer in the “power of research” to help save lives and get high-quality health care to the people who need it.
-He was to sign paperwork Monday directing federal departments to get to work on the initiative.
+President Joe Biden said he’s long been a believer in the “power of research” to help save lives and get high-quality health care to the people who need it.
+Surrounded by the first lady and other officials who will have a role in the government-wide effort, Biden signed paperwork Monday in the Oval Office to direct federal departments and agencies to begin their work.

 “To achieve scientific breakthroughs and strengthen our ability to prevent, detect and treat diseases, we have to be bold,” the president said in a written statement.
 He said the initiative will “drive innovation in women’s health and close research gaps.”